Keansburg, New Jersey: History

 Tourists from New York City would ferry over and spend the weekend or summer vacation to escape the city heat, until Hurricane Donna wiped out much of the waterfront area in 1960.
 In 1969, the borough spent $7.9 million on the Bayshore Hurricane Protection Plan, which had been developed with state and federal funding from The New Jersey Bureau of Navigation and the United States Army Corps of Engineers.
 The redevelopment plan increased the size of the beaches to protect against future storms.
-A number of fires in the 1980s destroyed several structures on the North side of Beachway Avenue.
+A number of fires in the 1980s destroyed several structures near the beachfront.
 The Dance Hall Auditorium, Keansburg Bowling Alley and the Casino Theater were destroyed by fire during this time.
+Another notable fire occurred at the Beachview Rest Home on January 9, 1981, which claimed approximately 30 of more than 100 elderly and disabled residents living there.

 The Gelhaus family re-acquired the Keansburg Amusement Park in 1995, following a 20-year absence after Henry Gelhaus had sold the property in 1972.
 The return of the Gelhaus family as proprietors of the amusement park sparked a resurgence of interest in the town.
 Upgrades were made to the amusement park grounds and a water park was constructed.
 Runaway rapids was opened in 1996 on the site of the former Crystal Pool.
 The Keansburg Waterfront Public Library, founded in 2004, was the result of a concerted effort on the part of townspeople and the borough government to provide a high quality library with resources that address the needs and interests of the community.
 In 2012, the town added a $3 million desalination plant with Federal Stimulus Funds and a low interest loan from the N.J.
 Environmental Infrastructure Trust, which greatly improved the quality of the water supply.
 The town had previously stopped providing well water, as saltwater intrusion into the aquifer had exceeded environmental protection standards.
 The new facility removes contaminants from the water supply through reverse osmosis.